Frequently Asked Questions

 We believe that by taking a more engaging and more honest look at the past, we can help equip students with the analytical tools to make sense of — and improve — the world today.
 For a more complete description, read A People’s History, A People’s Pedagogy.

 Who uses the Zinn Education Project?

 Teachers and teacher educators in every state and territory in the U.S. download lessons from the Zinn Education Project website.

-To date, 80,000 teachers have signed up to access the free people’s history lessons and nearly 10,000 more teachers sign up every year.
+To date, over 100,000 teachers have signed up to access the free people’s history lessons and thousands more teachers sign up every year.
 The majority of educators who download the lessons are middle and high school social studies teachers in public, public charter, parochial, private, and home schools.
 In addition, there are teachers in other subject areas, librarians, administrators, and other school staff.

 Why is this project named after Howard Zinn?